gotthardp/lorawan-server/doc/Connectors.md

 backend server and subscribe this topic.

 When a *Failed* flag is raised, the connector is inactive and no connection is established.
-To re-establish the connection after an error occures, fix the indicated root cause and then remove the flag to reactivate the connector.
+To re-establish the connection after an error occurs, fix the indicated root cause and then remove the flag to reactivate the connector.

 On the Authentication tab: